Synagogue shooting victims: 'Gentle, caring, compassionate'

 “Thank you,” Kerr wrote on Facebook, “for having always been there during the most terrifying and frightening time of my life….
 You are one of my heroes.”

-Olivia Tucker, who is transgender, went to Rabinowitz for a checkup after he treated her grandmother for cancer.
+Olivia Tucker, who is transgender, went to Rabinowitz for a checkup after he treated Tucker’s grandmother for cancer.

 “He’s the only doctor who ever has made a misstep about my trans-ness, and followed it up with really insightful questions with the purpose of learning and growth,” Tucker said.
 “I felt blessed to have had him.”

-Note: This story has been corrected to show that the Rosenthals’ sister is state Rep. Dan Frankel’s former chief of staff, not his current chief of staff.